likelet/IDEA/README.md

 Installation IDEA locally
 -------------
 Web server is easily accessed and can finish analysis with small dataset(less than 5M).
 However, Limited to the server resouces, the web page offen stucked when multible user operated.
-To solve this, We thus released an R package that packed the whole application for users to run analysis locally without any resouce conflict.
+To solve this, We thus released an R package that packed the whole application for users to run analysis locally without any resouce conflict.<br/>
-_Before install the IDEA package, please read this markdown file carefully;_ First, to run IDEA functionally in local machine, you must make sure that all the dependencies were well installed.
+_Before install the IDEA package, please read this markdown file carefully;_<br/>
+First, to run IDEA functionally in local machine, you must make sure that all the dependencies were well installed.
 To check the dependencies, one can simply type
 ```R